patriklindstrom/ZetCmd/ReadMe.md

  NotaBene combined => (not A and B) or (A and B) see [Explanation of expression](http://www.wolframalpha.com/input/?i=%28not+A+and+B%29+or+%28A+and+B%29 "link to Wolframealpha") or see more easily [Venn diagram](http://www.wolframalpha.com/share/clip?f=d41d8cd98f00b204e9800998ecf8427eguh00j5eik "link to graph on Wolframealpha")
 DiffFile+IntersctionFile => FileB
 ## Why?
 This is when you want a quick way to do set operations on textfiles and you do not have access to a database.
 Or you want to clean data quickly before you import it to a database.
 This idea of a program came from when we had two 10 GB files csv text files that were two databasedumps a few days apart.
-The legacy system should import data only wanted the difference.
-This sort of program crushed the data in five minutes consuming lots of ram memory meanwhile but everyone was happy.
+The legacy system that should import data only wanted the difference.
+The data that we wanted was only 10.000 rows out of many millions rows.
+This program crushed the data in five minutes consuming lots of ram memory meanwhile but everyone was happy.
+Ths was only run once we did not need to import the data into the database or engage the ETL programmers.
 ## Example
 ### Simple intersection
 Make an intersection between file a and b the key are in column 4,6,7 seperator in the csv files a and b are semicolon (;) make it verbose.